Poem: The Stain of Existence

 When I found time could hold me

-Luck equals opportunity plus something else: effort
+Luck equals opportunity plus more: effort

 Place before me a sheet of paper